CarimDayZ/dayz-mod-carim/README.md

 Parties are managed by the player.
 Open the menu (default key: `P`), and Add players to your party.
 If they have also added you, then your nametags will automatically appear.
 Parties are saved, so you don't have to re-create it each time you login.
 They also work for whatever server runs the mod.

 Tactical pings can be placed (default key: `T`, clear with `Y`) that will be shared with your party.

+Toggle visibility of markers and nametags with a configurable key (default: `K`).

 Optionally, servers can configure Admin Ids that allow adding party members without them needing to add back.